ISAITB/docs-services/source/messaging/index.rst

         return response;
     }

 The metadata set for a messaging service (identifier, name and version) are not used in practice.
-In addition, documentation of outputs is often skipped as this is purely for documentation purposes.
-What is important to define correctly are the input parameters, the definitions of which in this example are constructed with the help of a ``createParameter`` method.
+In addition, definition of outputs is often skipped as this is purely for documentation purposes.
+What is important to define correctly are the input parameters, the definitions of which in this example are constructed with the help of a ``createParameter()`` method.
 See :ref:`common__documenting_input_output` for full details on how these parameters need to be defined.

 .. note::
     **Required inputs for messaging services:** Specifying an input as required (i.e. setting its ``use`` to ``UsageEnumeration.R``) allows the test bed to proactively test